 College JUMP (Journey Upward Mentoring Program)

 At this time, all program volunteers are UMBC students, but College JUMP hopes to expand to other colleges and universities in the near future.
-This project is funded and supported by Maryland-DC Campus Compact and AmeriCorps VISTA.
+This project is funded and supported by the Campus Compact Mid-Atlantic and AmeriCorps VISTA.

 Alexis Logan-Brown is the current AmeriCorps VISTA coordinator for College Jump and serves as the primary liaison between UMBC and the BCCC Refugee Youth Project.
 Continuous interaction with stakeholders from both organizations and additional community partners enables College JUMP to build its capacity with the goal of increasing applications, acceptance, and attendance of refugee youth in colleges and universities.
 Alexis is a graduate of the College of Charleston where she majored in International Studies, Political Science, and Psychology and looks to continue her service through refugee awareness and advocacy.

 Reach her at email@example.com

 Nour Aboumatar currently serves as the Fundraising Coordinator for College JUMP and works on the financial needs for the program.
 Nour works to schedule fundraiser nights and apply for funding in order to keep our program running.
 A seasoned member of the team, Nour has been with the program for three years and helped with the program’s formation.
 Nour is currently studying Biology and Public Health and is looking to work in the medical field in the future.

 Madeline Dement currently serves as the Events Specialist of College JUMP, coordinating monthly events such as college visits and college access workshops for students participating in the program.
 A sophomore global studies major at UMBC, Madeline has focused her studies on international development and relations and hopes to eventually pursue the Peace Corps and other career international aid opportunities.